PuppetHoundZ/PicoReader/README.md

 part of why it was bought in the first place.
 It was picked for running PICO-8 games (which are natively square), with minimalism as the whole point.
 The ebook reader started as a smaller side idea on the same hardware and ended up becoming the main passion project.
+RG34XX-SP works natively as well due to the same 720 wide display.

 ## Screenshots